 Beautiful choral recordings (and sheet music) of a Slichot service by a British choir.
 There are also recordings of Sefirah services.

-A sizeable collection of Sephardic liturgical songs, mostly arranged for four-part choir.
-I don't know what language the page is in, though.
+A sizeable collection of Sephardic liturgical songs, mostly arranged for four-part choir, as well as trope and a few other things.
+I don't know what language the page is in, though, and some of the links don't work.

 Beautiful choral recordings of pieces from the Saturday morning and high holiday services, but it may take some trickery to play them.
 It appears that the Javascript isn't well-formed for all of the links, but you can right-click the track name, click Copy Link Address, paste that into your address bar, and delete the parts before http and after .mp3.
 They're really nice, so it's worth the trouble!